-- The arrangement of streets shall provide for the continuation of existing streets from adjoining areas into new developments. - (2) Cul-de-sac and dead end streets are prohibited. - (3) Streets shall follow natural features rather than interrupting or dead-ending at the feature. - (4) Streets shall be designed as described in Sec. xxx, Street Types. - (5) In three way intersections, the terminating street should end in an natural feature, open space or building facade.
+- The arrangement of streets shall provide for the continuation of existing streets from adjoining areas into new developments. - (2) Cul-de-sac and dead end streets are prohibited.
+This prohibition does not include stub-out streets used for future connections. - (3) Streets shall follow natural features rather than interrupting or dead-ending at the feature. - (4) Streets shall be designed as described in Sec. xxx, Street Types. - (5) In three way intersections, the terminating street should end in an natural feature, open space or building facade.